 In addition, Florida Tech’s international faculty are involved in research interests that includes:

 Climate change is among the most pressing issues faced by future generations and is an essential topic in many scientific disciplines.
-Students at Florida Tech conducting interdisciplinary science research have access to The Virtual Climate Adaption Library—a cloud-based and crowd-sourced database containing over 900 articles in 10 languages on the effects of climate change on coastal environments around the world.
+Students at Florida Tech conducting interdisciplinary science research have access to the Coastal Climate Adaptation Library—a cloud-based and crowd-sourced database containing over 2,700 reports, articles and guidance in more than 10 languages on the effects of climate change on coastal environments around the world.

 Designed to foster advances in adaption planning for rising sea levels and climate change mitigation, students contributing to the database take part in a worldwide research effort, adding to the knowledge base of millions.
 Articles come from not only Florida Tech researchers, but from respected research institutes and organizations such as:

 Employers seek out graduates with a master’s in interdisciplinary science degree from Florida Tech because of the broad skillset and interpersonal skills Florida Tech graduates possess.
-Interdisciplinary science graduates work for science, technology and management organizations that need managers who can lead scientific and technical teams.
+Interdisciplinary science graduates work for science, technology, and management organizations that need managers who can lead scientific and technical teams.
 Many students continue into the military or further their education with a specialized doctoral degree.
-Organizations that have recruited Florida Tech students include General Electric, Environmental Protection Agency, Federal Bureau of Investigation, NASA, Harris Corporation and the U.S. Marine Corps.
+Organizations that have recruited Florida Tech students include General Electric, the Environmental Protection Agency, the Federal Bureau of Investigation, NASA, Harris Corporation, and the US Marine Corps.

-The Occupational Outlook Handbook, published by the U.S. Department of Health Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
+The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.

 For those seeking careers in interdisciplinary science, jobs might be found in medical environments, advocacy, environmental policy, business management, education, technology, research and science.
-Graduates are able to search a diverse range of science-based careers that depend on strong backgrounds in scientific and quantitative reasoning and an understanding of the relationship between the natural sciences, mathematics, social sciences, humanities and the arts.
+Graduates can search a diverse range of science-based careers that depend on strong backgrounds in scientific and quantitative reasoning and an understanding of the relationship between the natural sciences, mathematics, social sciences, humanities and the arts.

 Although not an exhaustive list, careers in interdisciplinary science can include one (or more) of the following: